BenKletzine/OpenDSA/RST/en/Development/dynamic-programming.rst

 The *big-Oh* runtime of this algorithm is exponential: c^a, where c is the number of coins and a is the amount of change to make.
 The algorithm must branch for each coin, and it will do this, in the theoretical worst case, a number of times equal to the amount of change being made.

-The Dynamic Programming Approach
+A Dynamic Programming Approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For the optimal change-making algorithm, there can be a significant amount of overlap in the subproblems, which makes it an excellent candidate for a dynamic programming solution.
+For the optimal change-making algorithm, there can be a significant amount of overlap in the subproblems, making it an excellent candidate for a dynamic programming solution.
+In this particular example we will take a "tabular" or "bottom-up" approach wherein we fill a 2-dimensional array with optimal solutions for the sub-problems.

-1. Begin with the desired amount of change
+1.
 2. For each coin:

 	a.
 Subtract the coin's value from the amount